 30 October 2008

-This Bill would standardise football banning orders across the UK so orders issued in England and Wales are recognised in Scotland and Northern Ireland.
-It also rebrands and enlarges the Football Licensing Authority as the Sports Grounds Safety Authority, giving it new advisory duties on safety at sports grounds for national and international bodies and individuals.
+This bill aims to standardise football banning orders across the UK so orders made in England and Wales are recognised in Scotland and Northern Ireland.
+It also renames the Football Licensing Authority as the Sports Grounds Safety Authority and gives it new advisory duties on safety at sports grounds.

 Generated 21 February 2026